stackplanet/sourcestack/readme.md

 - `npm install`
 - `npm run deploy --env=alpha # Create a test environment called 'alpha' and build/deploy the application code to it`

-TODO - Is kick-database required here?

-This will take a while to complete, as CDK creates resources including the database and Cloudformation distribution.
+This will take a while to complete, as CDK creates resources including the Cloudformation distribution.

 The script outputs `App running at https://xxxxxxx.cloudfront.net`.
 We'll learn later how to add your own domain name.